-- To receive the request from the calling application. - To identify the implementation as well as the deployment that is responsible for providing the requested service. - To delegate the requested task to the right implementation. - To receive the response and return the EBM to the calling application.
+- To receive the request from the calling application. - To identify the implementation and the deployment that is responsible for providing the requested service. - To delegate the requested task to the right implementation. - To receive the response and return the EBM to the calling application.